MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

     module load Python/3.7.6-Anaconda3-2020.02
 ### Loading Python modules

+***TEMPORARY REMOVAL OF AC-01 AND AC-02 ACCESS NODES AND UNMOUNTING OF /DIPC ON ATLAS-EDR COMPUTING NODES***

+***Additionally of the removal of the AC nodes, DIPC haS also unmounted the /dipc filesystem from all EDR computing nodes in order to minimize the accesses to it, since with the recent growth of users we were starting to have problems with it.
+So now, for a computing node to have access to your environment [you should move it to your /scratch folder](http://dipc.ehu.es/cc/computing_resources/programming/languages/python/python/#creating-an-environment-in-a-custom-location).
+If you don want to create a new environment from scratch, you can just clone your current environment:***

+    conda create --prefix /scratch/cguerrero/conda-envs/<environment_name> --clone <my_original_environment_name>

+***And then just call this environment on the .sl file:***

+    conda activate /scratch/cguerrero/conda-envs/<environment_name>

 Once you have loaded Python, we need to use the `conda` command to load the modules you want to import in your Python script.
 From console you are creating a conda environment in which you are going to load the desired Python modules: